niplav/site/pickup_reports.md

 and pants).
 When I started talking to her, I started stacking about her outfit, and suggested that she was probably off to mountaineering.

-She took the hooks perfectly, and I was already internally fist-pumping, but then she started talking non-stop about her hiking trip to a holy mountain in Tibet, and how 10 people had died there when ascending the mountain against the better advice of the locals.
+She took the hook perfectly, and I was already internally fist-pumping, but then she started talking non-stop about her hiking trip to a holy mountain in Tibet, and how 10 people had died there when ascending the mountain against the better advice of the locals.
 I've never had any